ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 To automatically start the chat server with systemd, a file is stored in `/ etc / systemd / system`. chat.myilias.service created with the following content.

-***Note:*** The paths must be adjusted accordingly.
-For multiple clients, unique names must be assigned to the client.cfg, e.g. a_client.cfg, b_client.cfg, etc.
+**Note:** The paths MUST be adjusted accordingly.
+For multiple clients, unique names MUST be assigned to the client.cfg, e.g. a_client.cfg, b_client.cfg, etc.

 ```ini
 [Unit]